 This portable monitor is very similar to the previous one, but there is a large difference.
 This particular GeChic is a portable touchscreen monitor – a 10-point Multi-Touch capacitive touchscreen, to be more precise.
 So, if you’re looking for the best portable monitor that comes with a touchscreen, I believe that this is your top choice.

 It is compatible with both Mac and Windows and most gaming consoles, as well as wireless devices such as Chromebox or Microsoft Wireless Display Adapter.
 And it features HDMI and VGA ports.
 Just keep in mind that Mac devices are not compatible with the touchscreen function.
 So, if you’re looking to get a screen for your MacBook, you’re better off getting something else.

 The image quality is great for a 15.6” monitor with 1920×1080 resolution.
 The built-in speakers are slightly better than on the previous model, but not by a lot – earphones or a Bluetooth speaker are still a must if you really need the sound.

 The main benefit of this great portable monitor is in its weight and size.
 It is slightly thicker than most portable monitors, coming in just under 1/2 an inch.
 Additionally, it weighs 2.34 lbs, so it is also heavier than some.
 So overall, it is a really good product that you will not regret getting.

 The ASUS ZenScreen 15.6 inch portable touchscreen monitor (Model MB16AMT) is another popular choice.

 This is still quite a portable monitor at 15.6 inches, and it comes with a decent 1920×1080 resolution.
 Asus has included an internal battery, which is great if you are working somewhere where power is limited (no laptop drain).

 Although this is truly a portable touchscreen monitor be aware that it is not always fully compatible with every device.
-Windows devices get full supports, as do some Android devices but Macs have limited abilities.
+Windows devices get full support, as do some Android devices but Macs have limited abilities.

 This ASUS Zenscreen portable monitor comes with a pen in case you really want to take advantage of the touchscreen abilities, and at the bottom is a joystick/button for controlling all of the functions.